-To clarify the children who may come within the definition of Children in Need, the local authority has drawn up a 'Thresholds to Children's Social Care Services' document.
+To clarify the children who may come within the definition of Children in Need, the local authority has drawn up a 'Keeping Children Safe in Blackpool' document.

 Children in Need may live with members of their family or friends in a variety of different legal arrangements, some formal and some informal.
 Different court orders are available to formalise these arrangements.

 Looked after children will always come within the definition of Children in Need, whether they are accommodated under Section 20 of the Children Act 1989 (with parental consent) or in care subject to a Court Order whereby the local authority shares parental responsibility for the child.
 The local authority has a responsibility wherever possible to make arrangements for a looked after child to live with a member of the family (Section 22 of the Children Act 1989).